aiminwei/God-s-Eye-Server/README.md

 1. Server start
-    create eggshell thread to accept victim connection create WsServer to accept client (Hololens) to connect
+    create eggshell thread to accept victim connection create WsServer to accept clients (Hololens) to connect

 2. Once server and client have built the connection server send push message to client